Logo Amsterdam University of Applied Sciences - link to home page

 Associate Professor of Social Impact Storytelling

-Elise Talgorn is a multidisciplinary researcher, designer, and artist specializing in storytelling and sustainable transitions.
-With a background in applied physics and art, she combines science, design, and creativity to address social and environmental challenges.
-She earned her PhD in solar cells from TU Delft in 2010, worked on sustainable innovations at Philips, and developed radical visions on health and circularity.
-As an associate professor of Social Impact Storytelling at the Amsterdam University of Applied Sciences, Elise focuses on fostering empathy and collective creativity through narrative methods.
-Her art and research bridge the gap between people and nature, contributing to positive change.
+Elise is a multidisciplinary researcher, designer, and artist specializing in storytelling and sustainable transitions.
+With a background in applied physics and the arts, she combines science, design, and creativity to address societal and ecological challenges.
+She earned her PhD at TU Delft in 2010 on solar cell technologies, worked on sustainable innovations at Philips, and developed radical visions on health and circularity.
+As Associate Professor of Social Impact Storytelling at the Amsterdam University of Applied Sciences, Elise focuses on fostering empathy and collective creativity through narrative methods.
+Her artistic and academic work connects people and nature and contributes to positive change.